 The Viking II comes with only the best and most gorgeous wooden frames made from solid American Ash, metal fixtures, and precision components guaranteeing lifetime service.
 The molded seat and adjustable resistance can accommodate users of different fitness levels.

 An LCD monitor shows time, distance, 500 meter split time, strokes per minute, calories per hour, watts, interval training, and heart rate.
-(A wireless chest strap is sold separately.)
+An HR wireless chest strap is not included and is sold (separately).
 The USB port expands the options by letting a person use apps for rowing races and rowing workout programs, or showing workout data and video on the same screen.

 With rowing widely known to be one of the best all-around activities for cardiovascular fitness and strength, the Viking II is the perfect partner for a healthier, leaner, and stronger you.
 The Viking II utilizes all major muscle groups, including the back, legs, arms, abdominals, and buttocks.